Small Cancellation for Random Branched Covers of Groups: Introduction

 \subsection{Acknowledgments}

 Cho and Lafont were partially supported by the NSF, under grant DMS-2407438.
 Skipper was partially supported by the NSF, under grants DMS-2343739 and DMS-2506840, and the European Research Council (ERC), under the European Union’s Horizon 2020 research and innovation program (grant agreement No.725773).
-The authors would like to thank the following colleagues for insightful conversations and/or helpful comments: Laurent Bartholdi, Francesco Fournier-Facio, Jingyin Huang, Matthew Kahle, Ilya Kapovich, Olga Kharlampovich, MurphyKate Montee, Denis Osin, Doron Puder, Tim Riley, Genevieve Walsh, and Matthew Zaremsky.
+The authors would like to thank the following colleagues for insightful conversations and/or helpful comments: Laurent Bartholdi, Francesco Fournier-Facio, Jingyin Huang, Matthew Kahle, Ilya Kapovich, Olga Kharlampovich, MurphyKate Montee, Denis Osin, Tim Riley, Genevieve Walsh, and Matthew Zaremsky.
+The authors would also like to thank Doron Puder for comments on an earlier draft that helped to unify the main construction.